- 01 Format Recovery

 Step 3.
 Right-click the target drive and select "Format".

-After this, your drive is formatted and you can use it for saving data or other usages again.
+After this, your drive is formatted, and you can use it for saving data or other usages again.
+If you encounter tricky issues like the hard drive not showing up, you can try to fix it with the methods mentioned in the following passage:

 The Bottom Line

-On this page, we provided a reliable quick format recovery tool - EaseUS Data Recovery Wizard to help you perform format file recovery from a storage device.
+On this page, we provided the reliable formatting recovery software - EaseUS Data Recovery Wizard to help you perform format file recovery from a storage device.
 If you changed the device file system, you can also reformat the drive to revert its format to the previous state.

 Quick Format FAQs